Complete reducibility and subgroups of exceptional algebraic groups: G -complete reducibility

 \subsection{\texorpdfstring{$G$}{G}-complete reducibility in classical groups}

-In this section, we write $G = \Cl(V)$ to mean that either $G \subseteq \SL(V)$ is the identity component of the stabiliser of a form on $V$, which is either identically zero; or non-degenerate, whether alternating or quadratic.
-Then parabolic subgroups of $G$ are the stabilisers in $G$ of flags of subspaces where the relevant form vanishes if non-zero, i.e.\ \emph{totally isotropic} and \emph{totally singular} subspaces, respectively---see \cite[Prop.~12.13]{MR2850737}.
-Two parabolic subgroups corresponding to flags $(V_{i})_{i = 1,\ldots,r}$ and $(W_{i})_{i = 1,\ldots,s}$ are opposite if $i = s$ and $V$ is an orthogonal direct sum $V_{i} \perp W_{i}^{\perp}$ for each $i$, where $W_{i}^{\perp}$ is the annihilator of $W_i$ relative to the alternating or symmetric form on $V$.
-Hence we can establish when a subgroup $H$ of $G$ is $G$-cr by knowledge of the action of $H$ on $V$ (together with its form).
+In this section, we write $G = \Cl(V)$ to mean that $G$ is one of the groups $\SL(V)$, $\Sp(V)$ or $\SO(V)$, where $V$ carries either the zero form or a non-degenerate alternating or quadratic form, respectively.
+Then parabolic subgroups of $G$ are the stabilisers of flags of subspaces where the relevant form vanishes, i.e.~\emph{totally isotropic} and \emph{totally singular} subspaces (respectively) when the form is non-degenerate, cf.\ \cite[Proposition~12.13]{MR2850737}.
+When the form is non-degenerate, two parabolic subgroups corresponding to flags $(V_{i})_{i = 1,\ldots,r}$ and $(W_{i})_{i = 1,\ldots,s}$ are opposite if $r = s$ and $V$ is an orthogonal direct sum $V_{i} \perp W_{i}^{\perp}$ for each $i$, where $W_{i}^{\perp}$ is the annihilator of $W_i$ relative to the alternating or quadratic form on $V$.
+Thus sufficient understanding of the action of $H$ on $V$ tells us whether or not $H$ is $G$-cr.

-When $G = \SL(V)$ we have seen that $G$-complete reducibility coincides with $V$ being completely reducible.
-By Theorem~\ref{thm:BMRcentraliser} this extends to classical groups $G = \Cl(V)$ in characteristic not $2$, since $G$ is then the centraliser in $\GL(V)$ of an involutory outer automorphism.\footnote{As an alternative proof, when $p \neq 2$ one can show that $(\GL(V),G)$ is a reductive pair; and since every subgroup is separable in $\GL(V)$, Theorem~\ref{thm:sep-red} tells us that every $\GL(V)$-cr subgroup of $G$ is $G$-cr.} Therefore, unless the characteristic is $2$, complete reducibility in classical groups coincides with the usual notion, and so classifying the semisimple subgroups of $\Cl(V)$ (up to isogeny) amounts to knowing the dimensions of irreducible modules for semisimple groups and the Schur indicator on those modules.
+When $G = \SL(V)$ we have seen that a subgroup of $G$ is $G$-cr if and only if it is completely reducible on $V$.
+By Theorem~\ref{thm:BMRcentraliser} this also holds for classical groups $G = \Cl(V)$ in characteristic not $2$, since $G$ is then the centraliser in $\SL(V)$ of an involutory outer automorphism.\footnote{As an alternative proof, when $p \neq 2$ one can show that $(\GL(V),G)$ is a reductive pair; and since every subgroup is separable in $\GL(V)$, Theorem~\ref{thm:sep-red} tells us that every $\GL(V)$-cr subgroup of $G$ is $G$-cr.} In this case, classifying all $G$-cr semisimple subgroups of $G = \Cl(V)$ amounts to understanding the dimensions and Frobenius--Schur indicators of all irreducible modules of dimension at most $\dim V$, for all semisimple groups.

-The condition $\Char k = p \neq 2$ is in fact necessary to make these assertions.
+The condition $\Char k = p \neq 2$ is necessary to make these assertions.
 If $p \neq 2$ then recall that a quadratic form $q$ gives rise to a symmetric bilinear form $B$ on $V$ via